miletovaa/java-more-or-less/README.md

 # More or less, less is more

-Write a Java program that allows playing the game ”More or less, less is more”.
+Write a Java program that allows playing the game "More or less, less is more".
 The game consists of a two-dimensional field of size n × n.
 Each element is a button with a number.

 ## Game Initialization: